BANKA2017/twitter-monitor-frontend/README.md

 [ [EN](#Deploy) | [中文](#部署) ]

+## Known issues

+- Vue will auto **MERGE** all whitespaces to one, so we couldn't display all whitespace in text with more than 2 whitespaces

 ## About

 The [Twitter Monitor Frontend](https://github.com/BANKA2017/twitter-monitor-frontend) is the front-end component designed for the [Twitter Monitor](https://github.com/BANKA2017/twitter-monitor), used to display data collected by the monitor or as a third-party client for browsing Twitter (without direct access to its backend).